 Docker makes it simple to deploy container images that contain a fully functional operating system and make use of the host kernel.
-We’ve already covered the installation and use of Docker containers; in this post, we’ll go through how to migrate Docker containers from one server to another server.
+We have already written an article covering the installation and use of Docker containers.
+In this post, we will go through how to migrate Docker containers from one server to another server.

 Docker containers are relatively easy to set up and manage.
 We can find hundreds of containers on docker hub and create a full-fledged virtual operating system with just a few commands from the console.